-Graduate work may be transferred from other accredited institutions to the University of Dayton on recommendation of the student's department chair or graduate program director, and with approval of the student's academic dean and the Graduate School.
+Graduate courses that have not been used to fulfill requirements for another completed degree may be transferred from other accredited institutions to the University of Dayton on recommendation of the student's department chair or graduate program director, and with approval of the student's academic dean and the Graduate School.
 Only those hours in which the student has achieved a B grade or better will be considered for transfer; no credit will be given for hours graded B- or less.
 The quality points are not transferred.
 Usually, no transfer credit will be allowed for courses taken more than five years previous to matriculation in the student's graduate program at the University of Dayton.
 Thesis and dissertation credits are not eligible for transfer.

 Except at the doctoral level, a maximum of six semester hours of graduate work may be transferred into a graduate degree program.
 At the doctoral level, the maximum number of hours eligible for transfer may be extended to one-fourth of the total hours required for the degree, provided that the coursework in the area of specialization is subject to examination prior to admission to candidacy.

 For the purpose of computing equivalent transfer credit on either a course-by-course or total hours basis, the number of quarter hours completed at another institution should be multiplied by two-thirds.

 Exceptions to this policy, which include articulation agreements made with other universities, may be made with the approval of the Associate Provost for Graduate Academic Affairs upon the recommendation of the student's department chair or graduate program director.